Option pricing models without probability: a rough paths approach: Pathwise integrals

 There are two technical reasons which motivate the use of compensated Riemann sums.
 First, if the integrator has semimartingale-type regularity (or worse), then uncompensated Riemann sums cannot converge pathwise (see Proposition \ref{Prop.[RY99,ChapterIV,(2.21)Exercise]}).
 Second, in the semimartingale setting the rate of convergence of uncompensated Riemann sums to the corresponding It\^o integral depends on the underlying probability measure (see Example \ref{Ex.nonCommutativityOfLimits}).

-\begin{prop}[{\cite[Chapter IV, (2.21)Exercise]{RY99con}}] Let $X$ be an $\Rd$-valued function on $[0,T]$ such that for every $H$ in $C([0,T],\Rd)$ the limit of (uncompensated) Riemann sums
+\begin{prop}[{\cite[Chapter IV, (2.21) Exercise]{RY99con}}] Let $X$ be an $\Rd$-valued function on $[0,T]$ such that for every $H$ in $C([0,T],\Rd)$ the limit of (uncompensated) Riemann sums

-exists in $\R$ along any sequence $(\pi_n)_n$ of partitions of $[0,T]$ with vanishing meshsize.
-Then, the limit does not in fact depend on the specific sequence of partitions and $X$ is of bounded variation. \end{prop} The statement in Proposition \ref{Prop.[RY99,ChapterIV,(2.21)Exercise]} is classical.
-Our reference for it is Exercise 2.21 in Chapter IV of the textbook by D. Revuz and M. Yor \cite{RY99con}.
-Hence, for the reader's convenience, we recall the proof. \begin{proof}[Proof of Proposition \ref{Prop.[RY99,ChapterIV,(2.21)Exercise]}] The one-dimensional case $d=1$ suffices.
-Let $(\onepi_n)_n$ and $(\twopi_n)_n$ be two sequences of partitions with vanishing meshsize.
-Define $\tilde{\pi}_{2k+1} := \onepi_k$ and $\tilde{\pi}_{2k} : = \twopi_k$ for $k$ in $\N$.
-The assumption guarantees that $(\piH[\tilde{\pi}_n].X)_T$, $n\geq 1$, is a Cauchy sequence for every $H$ in $C([0,T],\R)$.
-Therefore, the triangulation
+exists in $\R$ along any sequence $(\pi_n)_n$ of partitions of $[0,T]$ with vanishing mesh-size.
+Then, the limit does not in fact depend on the specific sequence of partitions and $X$ is of bounded variation. \end{prop}